GASVIC/PitParts/Sullivan_Table.md

 ###Anomalies

-Broadly speaking the operas have come down to uswithout many changes.
+Broadly speaking the operas have come down to us without many changes.
 There are however, some anomalies which can confuse those unfamiliar with the repertoire.

 **Cox & Box:** minor cuts and extensions in the orchestral parts which are at odds with the vocal score